hector-diaz-SR/RallyRoadbook/USAGE.md

 ---

 ## 📝 2.
 Stage Recorder: Real-Time Note Recording
-Once the plugin detects you are on track, the dashboard will automatically switch to the **Stage Recorder** interface.
+Once the plugin detects you are on track, the dashboard will activate the **Stage Recorder** interface.
 This screen allows you to perform a reconnaissance lap and create your own roadmap.

 ![Recording Interface](docs/Stage_recorder.png)